revoltchat/.github/profile/README.md

+# 🚧

+We are currently moving to https://github.com/stoatchat!

+---

 # Welcome to Revolt's GitHub organisation!

 **Revolt** is an open source user-first chat platform.
 You can find links to useful resources about the project below.